 It’s no secret that cats are picky about their litter boxes.
 Getting your cat’s litter box situation just right requires Goldilocks-level precision: not too big, but not too small; not too hidden, but not too public; not too covered, but not too open; not too this, and certainly not too that.

 Add to your calculation the need to please a large breed or overweight cat, and the task becomes even more challenging.
 Never fear!
-We have narrowed down the most important things to consider when setting up a litter box for a large breed or overweight cat.
+We have narrowed down the most important things to consider when looking for litter box solutions for large cats.

 Why are large cats picky about the litter box?